 By 12 weeks of pregnancy, the enlarging uterus may cause the woman's abdomen to protrude slightly.
 The uterus continues to enlarge throughout pregnancy.
 The enlarging uterus extends to the level of the navel by 20 weeks and to the lower edge of the rib cage by 36 weeks.

 The amount of normal vaginal discharge, which is clear or whitish, commonly increases.
 This increase is usually normal.
 However, if the discharge has an unusual color or smell or is accompanied by vaginal itching and burning, a woman should see her doctor.
 Such symptoms may indicate a vaginal infection.
-Some vaginal infections, such as trichomoniasis (a protozoan infection—see Vaginal Infections and Pelvic Inflammatory Disease: Overview of Vaginal Infections) and candidiasis (a yeast infection), are common during pregnancy and can be treated.
+Some vaginal infections, such as trichomoniasis (a protozoan infection—see see Overview of Vaginal Infections) and candidiasis (a yeast infection), are common during pregnancy and can be treated.

 The breasts tend to enlarge because hormones (mainly estrogen) are preparing the breasts for milk production.
 The glands that produce milk gradually increase in number and become able to produce milk.
 The breasts may feel firm and tender.
 Wearing a bra that fits properly and provides support may help.